Search our shop

 Player Issues

-Fingerprints, debris, outgassing, or scratched/blemished discs, while frustrating, are not the only cause of customers having disc issues.
-As one of the largest physical media player manufacturers in the world, are unfortunately an industry issue primarily due to the variance of quality of manufacturers, compliance with specifications, and authoring issues.
+As one of the largest physical media player manufacturers in the world, we have observed that commercial disc playback issues are unfortunately player industry wide.
+This is primarily due to the variance of quality of disc manufacturers, compliance with specifications, and authoring variances.

 Recently, it has been learned that a large number of both DVD and Bluray titles were found to be poorly manufactured and we've seen some customers reporting this as player issues.